Cruises can be hella fun. They’re easy to book, with itineraries already planned and activities galore to pick from on and off ship.

 The right kind of jewelry can change an outfit, so pack some fun pieces that can dress up a plain dress or make jeans and a tee look extra cute.

-Finally, you might want a small purse or clutch for evenings, but a larger bag for leisure time at pools or for excursions.
+Finally, you might want a small purse or clutch for evenings, but a beach bag for leisure time at pools or for excursions.

 Shoes for a Cruise